-The one-time boot menu displays the devices that you can boot from including the diagnostic option.
+The One Time Boot menu displays the devices that you can boot from and also display the options to start diagnostics.
 The boot menu options are:

 - Removable Drive (if available)

 - STXXXX Drive (if available)

-- i NOTE: XXX denotes the SATA drive number.
+- (i) NOTE: XXX denotes the SATA drive number.

 - Optical Drive (if available)

 - SATA Hard Drive (if available)

 - Diagnostics

-The boot sequence screen also displays the option to access the System Setup screen.
+The One Time Boot menu screen also displays the option to access BIOS Setup.